genneko/website-source/content/playing-with-bsd/networking/freebsd-wireguard-quicklook.md

 ...
 ```

-3. Install the package on jails from the host.
+3. Install the package on jail vpnr1 and vpnr2 from the host.
+The filepath on the command line is the one viewed from jails not the host.
 ```
 for jail in vpnr1 vpnr2; do
         sudo pkg -j $jail add /mnt/wireguard-0.0.20181218.txz